Katalin Wishart, J.D.

 - Denver Foundation Colorado Health Access Fund, $180,786

-Katalin earned her Juris Doctor from William Mitchell College of Law in Saint Paul, MN, and her bachelor’s degree in English from the University of Arizona in Tucson.
+Katalin earned her Juris Doctor from Mitchell Hamline College of Law in Saint Paul, MN, and her bachelor’s degree in English from the University of Arizona in Tucson.
+She is licensed to practice law in Minnesota and Colorado.

-Katalin currently serves as secretary for the Golden Schools Foundation board of directors and holds a position on the City of Golden Public Art Commission.
+Katalin recently completed the Leadership Golden program to learn about the inner workings of local government.
+She currently serves as co-chair of the City of Golden Public Art Commission and secretary for the Golden Schools Foundation board of directors.
 Previously, Katalin held positions as president, treasurer and legislative representative for the Shelton Elementary PTSA board of directors.
 She has volunteered her legal services through Metro Volunteer Lawyers in Denver and Southern Minnesota Regional Legal Services.
 Other volunteer activities include helping with the Memories in the Making and Tel-A-Sure programs at Seniors’ Resource Center in Wheat Ridge and drafting memos for the North Star Chapter of the Sierra Club.